roberttkahelin8/thingmajigs/README.md

 # thingmajigs
 A mod that adds decorations to your Minecraft Worlds.

+### Original Mod Credits:
+Created by: CreativeMasterBonin
+Some Textures and Other Ideas: Greenspelunking, blueman

 Some easy to replicate source code from Thingamajigs will be made public for use.
 Some code is not used in the actual mod (or has been deprecated).

 _This mod uses the official mappings Mojang Studios has provided to modders._ This mod only runs on the Forge modding environment.